Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Proposed Weight Initialization method

 \subsection{Theoretical motivation}

-Experimental results in Figure~\ref{fig:minmax} reveal that when Xavier initialization is employed in FFNNs with tanh activation, the distribution of activation values tends to cluster around zero in deeper layers.
+Experimental results in Figure~\ref{fig:minmax} indicate that when Xavier initialization is employed in FFNNs with tanh activation, the activation values tend to vanish toward zero in deeper layers.
 This vanishing of activation values can hinder the training process due to a discrepancy between the activation values and the desired output.
-However, theoretically preventing this phenomena is not straightforward.
-In this subsection, we gives a theoretical analysis based on a fixed point of $\tanh(ax)$ to bypass the phenomena.
-Before giving the theoretical foundations, consider the basic results for a tanh activation function.
-Recall that $x^*$ is a fixed point of a function $f$ if $x^*$ belongs to both the domain and the codomain of $f$, and $f(x^*)=x^*$.
-The proofs of Lemma~\ref{lemma:fixedpoint1} and Lemma~\ref{lemma:fixedpoint2} are provided in Appendix~\ref{app0}. \begin{lemma} For a fixed $a>0$ define the function $\phi_a: \mathbb{R} \to \mathbb{R}$ given as
+However, it is not straightforward to theoretically establish the conditions for preventing this phenomenon.
+In this section, we present a theoretical analysis based on a fixed point of $\tanh(ax)$ to mitigate this issue.
+Before giving the theoretical foundations, consider the basic results for a hyperbolic tangent activation function.
+Recall that if \(f: \mathbb{R} \to \mathbb{R}\) is a function, then an element \(x^* \in \mathbb{R}\) is called a \emph{fixed point} of \(f\) if \(f(x^*) = x^*\).